bxparks/EpoxyDuino/README.md

 actual hardware:

 * EpoxyFS: emulation of the ESP8266 LittleFS or ESP32 LITTLEFS
-* EpoxyPromAvr: emulation of AVR-flavored `EEPROM`
+* EpoxyEepromAvr: emulation of AVR-flavored `EEPROM`
-* EpoxyPromEsp: emulation of ESP-flavored `EEPROM`
+* EpoxyEepromEsp: emulation of ESP-flavored `EEPROM`

 If your program has limited hardware dependencies so that it is conceptually portable to a vanilla Unix environment, EpoxyDuino may work well for you.